frolicking-ampersand/CodeOut/README.md

 1) Clone this repo to your desktop and run npm install at the root directory to install server dependencies.

-2) Run npm install in the client2 folder to install client dependencies.

-3) Once the dependencies are installed, run node server/server.js
+2) Once the dependencies are installed, run node server/server.js

-4) You will then be able to access the application from http://localhost:8080/

 ### Roadmap